Search

 "Coordinating details can be harmful"

-"The unique thing is that we are interested in the interaction between technology and society, right where they meet within defense and security issues.
+"The unique thing is that we are interested in the interaction between technology and society, right where they meet within defence and security issues.
 There are many important societal challenges here, such as AI and developments in the space domain," says Hans Liwång.

 The new position does not change much in everyday life, he believes.
 But as a professor for a new subject comes with a responsibility to represent it, while it is important to maintain a personal profile.